How To Get In A Proper Offensive Lineman Stance

 The larger the surface area generating force through the ground, the more power will be generated, allowing you to move the defender.

 The other big point to focus on with weight distribution is the ability to pick up your hand in a three-point stance.
-There should be no difference in weight distribution between a two and three-point stance.
+There should be no difference in weight distribution between a two-point and a three-point stance.

 The only difference between the two is simply placing the outside hand on the ground.